-Need a test proctored for online or other education?
-More information about that here.
+- Need a test proctored for online or other education?
+See more information about Test Proctoring.

 Muncie Public Library offers a special collection service for preschool, elementary, or home-school teachers, as well as parents and individuals.
 Librarians prepare thematic or pleasure reading collections for pick up at the location of your choice.
 This service allows teachers, parents, or individuals to supplement their classroom, school, or home collections with great resources from MPL!